 8. BARKBAY No Pull Reflective Dog Harness

-The BARKBAY No Pull Reflective Dog Harness uses advanced air mesh material to keep dogs cool and comfortable.
-It’s a practical choice for owners who prioritize breathability and safety during hot weather runs, hikes, or walks.
+The BARKBAY No Pull Reflective Dog Harness uses advanced air mesh material for superior breathability, making it ideal for hot climates or active dogs.
+It's a smart choice for owners who prioritize airflow and lightweight comfort.

-Compared to padded or heavy-duty harnesses, this model focuses on comfort in hot conditions.
-The tradeoff is less support for intense pulling or winter sports.
+Compared to heavier, padded harnesses, this model prioritizes ventilation and lightweight design.
+The tradeoff is less insulation for cold weather or rough terrain.

 - Reflective for safety